• Skip to primary navigation

 1. Yosemite National Park

-Fall is my very favorite time to visit Yosemite!
+Autumn in California is my favorite season and it’s a great time to visit Yosemite, one of the best-known landmarks in the USA!
 There is something almost sacred about the serenity and peace here this time of the year.

 Plus, the park is stunning draped in yellow, orange, and brown foliage.